Botanical Name: Scindapsus pictus 'Argyraeus'

 Height: Trails to 3 ft (90 cm) or more.

 Water: Water thoroughly and allow the top inch of soil to dry out between waterings.
 Keep soil barely moist in winter.
-Yellow leaves are usually a sign of overwatering.
+Yellow leaves are a symptom of overwatering.
 Provide good drainage.

 Humidity: Moderate-to-high room humidity.
 Use a room humidifier or a humidity tray in winter.